OutOfOrder/OOOBuildSystem/README.md

 Building the code
 =================

-You can either build the code in the chroot manually by running "make" in the build-game or build-setup directories.
+You can either build the code in the chroot manually by running "make" in the build directories.
 (use -j# to speed up the build by doing simultaneous compiles.. e.g.  make -j4)

 To more automate the build process I have included a "build-linux.sh" script that will build the game and extract out the binaries for you into the Release folder.